besi/quicklook-dot/readme.md

 		ln -s `which dot` /usr/bin/dot

 - Download the current version of the plugin from the "[Downloads]" section
-- Copy the QuickLook plugin bundle (.qlgenerator ending) to the folder ~/Library/QuickLook
+- Copy the QuickLook plugin bundle with the `.qlgenerator` ending to the folder `~/Library/QuickLook` (Create the folder, if it does not exist)

 Using the plugin
 ----------------

 - You should be able to preview your `.dot` or `.gv` files using the space key in Finder.
-- You also see a preview if your file is selected and if you are in column mode (⌘+ 3).
+- You also see a preview if your file is selected and if you are in column mode (`⌘+ 3).
 - You can use a simple `HelloWorld.dot`

 		digraph G{